cliffordlab/cliffordlab.github.io/ethics.md

 this for all of your referees.)
 I’m not able to spend time haggling over the nuances of a reference.
 I will most likely have already discussed it with you in detail if you took the initiative to provide me a draft.
-I am likely to tell you before hand if the reference will be poor, and suggest you find another referee.
+I am likely to tell you beforehand if the reference will be poor, and suggest you find another referee.
 Of course, you should not request a reference from someone who does not know you well.
 Try to cultivate and maintain relationships with three or more mentors you know